Enabling Screen Sharing

 400kbps

-If you set encParams to null, the SDK will automatically use the previously set encoding parameters.
+If you specify encParams as null, the SDK will automatically use the encoding parameters set earlier.

 FAQs